Virtual-Finland-Development/JobsInFinland.Api.Productizer/README.md

 inside the docker-compose.yml file.
 To learn more how to set environment variables with Docker compose refer to the official documentation at https://docs.docker.com/compose/environment-variables/

+To test the productizer, import the included Postman collection to Postman and fill out the required headers `Authorization` and `X-Authorization-Provider`.
+Authorization header should be Bearer token and provider is `testbed` if you have logged in to Access to FInland application using testbed authentication.